 Finally, once you have a list of companies you may be interested in, make sure that you stop by their booths at the next career fair.
 This is a great time to make a first impression, get to know who you may be working with, and ask relevant questions about the company and the internship program.
 You can usually see right away if the company will be a fit for you or not just by that initial first interaction.

-Alright, now that you’ve done you’re homework, it is time to get prepped to apply and interview.
-Remember, how you act throughout the entire process (from initial contact all the way through) is being judged.
-Don’t think that the receptionist isn’t going to share how you spoke on the phone, or the clerical person who schedules your interview won’t discuss your issues with scheduling.
-Bottom line, many applicants get screened out well before the interview just because of something they did or didn’t do.
-So be mindful as you get prepped.
+Now that you've done your homework, it's time to apply for internships.
+Remember, how you act during the entire process is being judged.
+Don't think the receptionist isn't going to share how polite (or rude) you were on the phone, or the HR person who schedules your interview won't discuss your problems with scheduling.

 Finally, it's interview day.
 You've already put a lot of work to get this far, so it's time to get your game face on.
 I like to think of getting to an interview as "its a yours to lose situation".
 Meaning, the recruiters have already chosen your application and generally have a feeling they may like you.
 It's now your job to prove it, and they are basically looking for ways for you to screw it up.
 So don't screw it up, and don't give them a reason to not hire you.

 The first step is dressing appropriately.
 This means understanding the culture of the company you are apply to, and always dressing just one notch above.
 For most men, this means suit and ties.
-For women, this means pant suits.
-For a great list of interview dress guidelines, check out these resources:
+For women, this means pant suits or workplace appropriate dresses.